 Submission of Manuscripts

-Please submit a PDF file to the Editor-in-Chief, Francois Kajzar, via email, or to any of the regional editors.
-Regional editors’ e-mail and postal address information can be found on the inside front cover of the journal or on the journal’s website.
+Please submit a PDF file to one of the Co-Editors-in-Chief, Francois Kajzar (email) or Mark G. Kuzyk (email).
+Email and postal address information can be found on the inside front cover of the journal or on the journal’s website.
 Please include complete postal addresses, email addresses, and telephone and fax numbers for all authors of the article.

 Submission of a paper to Nonlinear Optics, Quantum Optics implies that it has not been published in or submitted to another journal.
 It will also be assumed that the author has obtained all necessary permissions for the paper to include items such as quotations, figures, tables, results of government-sponsored research, etc. Upon acceptance, the publisher acquires the copyright for unlimited worldwide distribution including an electronic format.

 All submissions should be made as Microsoft Word or TeX documents.
 All manuscripts must be submitted in English; American or British spelling may be used.